CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

 ## Objective

-By the end of this lab you will learn the following:
+By the end of this lab, you will learn the following:

-1. **Create Virtual Networks**: Learn how to set up virtual networks (VNets), the backbone of Azure's networking infrastructure, to facilitate communication between resources securely and efficiently.
+1. **Create Virtual Networks**: Learn how to set up virtual networks (VNets), the backbone of Azure's networking infrastructure, to facilitate secure and efficient communication between resources.

-2. **Establish secure communication**: Implement ASGs and NSGs to control traffic flow to and from Azure resources, enhancing security and network management.
+2. **Establish secure communication**: Implement Application Security Groups (ASGs) and Network Security Groups (NSGs) to control traffic flow to and from Azure resources, thereby enhancing security and network management.

 3. **Configure Public and Private DNS Zones**: Set up public DNS zones to resolve domain names accessible on the internet and private DNS zones for internal name resolution within the virtual network.